 On Air Now

-The star tenor is back with festive tidings, and a timeless Christmas carol…
+Last Christmas, the star tenor treated us to some festive tidings, and a timeless Christmas carol…

 As the orchestra fires out the brassy opening in the pit below, Bocelli stands on the great stage surrounded by dancers, with festive confetti cascading all around.